 If you have scheduled your job, typically nightly, there will come a time when the tape fills up and Bacula cannot continue.
 In this case, Bacula will send you a message similar to the following:

-rufus-sd: block.c:337 === Write error errno=28: ERR=No space left
+rufus-sd: block.c:337 === Write error errno=28: ERR=No space left on device

 This indicates that Bacula got a write error because the tape is full.
 Bacula will then search the Pool specified for your Job looking for an appendable volume.
 In the best of all cases, you will have properly set your Retention Periods and you will have all your tapes marked to be Recycled, and Bacula will automatically recycle the tapes in your pool requesting and overwriting old Volumes.
 For more information on recycling, please see the Recycling chapter of this manual.
 If you find that your Volumes were not properly recycled (usually because of a configuration error), please see the Manually Recycling Volumes section of the Recycling chapter.